kevinbowen777/django-blog/docs/create_new_posts.rst

         author = User.objects.get(username="david"),
         title = "Django is exceedingly scalable",
         slug = "django-is-exceedingly-scalable",
-        body = "Some of the busiest sites on the web leverage Django\u2019s ability to quickly and flexibly scale." status = "PB",
+        body = "Some of the busiest sites on the web leverage Django\u2019s ability to quickly and flexibly scale.", status = "PB",
     )
     Post.objects.create(